 While living in Bangladesh at age 12, Marium Khalid learned that a close friend had been kidnapped.
 The kidnappers took the wrong girl.
-At a time when Bangladesh and Pakistan were warring, they wanted Khalid, who is of Pakistani heritage.
+At a time when Bangladesh and Pakistan were at odds, they wanted Khalid, who is of Pakistani heritage.

 This is one example Khalid gives when describing the propensity for violence in most societies.
 The violence and its aftermath — the idea that humans can survive horrible things and live to tell the tale — is a driving inspiration in her work and the work she does through Sky Creature, her combination theater company, production house and studio.

 Khalid, 33, is the first to say she’s had an interesting life.
-She’s the daughter of a Kashmiri father and a Pakistani mother and had lived in five cities when she moved to the United States as a young teen for her father’s textiles job.
-After studying theater at Kennesaw State University, Khalid cofounded her first theater company: Saiah International, named for an Urdu-language word that means “an oasis-like spot of canopy shade.”
+She’s the daughter of a Kashmiri father and a Pakistani mother and had lived in eight cities and five countries when she moved to the United States as a young teen for her father’s textiles job.
+After studying theater at Kennesaw State University, Khalid founded her first theater company: Saiah Arts International, named for an Urdu-language word that means “an oasis-like spot of canopy shade.”
 Through Saiah, Khalid became one of the first artists to bring immersive theater to Atlanta.
 After an illness that resulted in a coma, she closed Saiah to begin Sky Creature.

 Her passion for immersive theater has carried over to Sky Creature, but Khalid says the company is determined not to box itself into any one medium.
 She describes Sky Creature as more of a production house than a straightforward theater company.